River Place Names

 From Irish Sionainn, probably from Old Irish sen meaning "old, ancient".
 This is the name of a river in Ireland.
 It is personified by the mythological figure Sionann.

-Shenandoah (River) English, Indigenous American, Iroquois
+Shenandoah (River) English, Iroquois

 Meaning uncertain, possibly of Iroquois origin.
 This is the name of a river in the eastern United States.